 - Pre or Co-requisites

 - Prior knowledge of Microeconomics at the MSc level, in particular a very good understanding of decision making under uncertainty and general equilibrium.
 In addition, the student should be familiar with constrained optimisation and basic notion of statistics.

 - Two-hour written exam in May (100%).

 - Exam Timing

 Time Allowed: 2 Hours

 Answer TWO questions ONLY.
-All questions are of equal weight.
+All questions are of equal weight (50 marks each).
 Answer each question in a separate answer booklet.